JellePiepenbrock/neural-synthesis/README.md

 ```

 Now, you need to find out where your conda install stores the "etc/profile.d/conda.sh" file and change
-CONDASH_LOCATION in inst_config.py to point to the right file (you can use "which conda" to find out). \
+CONDASH_LOCATION in inst_config.py to point to the right file (you can use "which conda" or similar to find out). \

+### Demo
 To run the system on 103 test problems (with 2 levels of instantiation), run the following and wait a few minutes.
+The model from the last iteration of the looping experiment on the full dataset is used here.

     python run_system.py